promi4s/ocelescope/docs/evaluation/plugin.md

 #### Extend the Resource

-Since our plugin returns a directly-follows graph, we should add an `edges` field (class attribute) to our DFG resource to store the discovered relationship.
+Since our plugin returns a directly-follows graph, we should add an `edges` field (class attribute) to our DFG resource to store the discovered relationships.

-The discovery method provided in the `util.py` returns the OC-DFG as a list of triplets `discover_dfg(...) -> list[tuple[str | None , str, str | None]]`.
+The discovery method provided in the `util.py` returns the OC-DFG as a list of tuples `discover_dfg(...) -> list[tuple[str | None , str, str | None]]`.
-To integrate this into our Resource, extend your `DFG` to hold this data.
+To integrate this into our Resource, extend your `DFG` class to hold this data.

 1. Add a field (class attribute) named `edges` with the following type: